News Headlines

 He announced that the exhibition will remain open to the public for ten days free of charge, as part of the university’s initiative to promote Egyptian tourism.
 “Every Egyptian should take pride in this museum and in Egypt’s great legacy,” he stated.
 “Egypt is history, the present, and the future.
 It was the first to sign a peace treaty over 5,000 years ago, and also signed one of the most significant peace treaties in modern history.”

-The event was attended by Dr. Ahmed Ghoneim, CEO of the Grand Egyptian Museum, Dr. Mohamed Elbadri, Egypt’s Ambassador to Germany, as well as more than 150 distinguished guests from the worlds of politics, diplomacy, and academia, over 600 students from Egyptian universities, representatives from the Egyptian Embassy in Berlin, and a high-level Egyptian media delegation.
+The event was attended by Dr. Mohamed Elbadri, Egypt’s Ambassador to Germany, Dr. Ahmed Ghoneim, CEO of the Grand Egyptian Museum, as well as more than 150 distinguished guests from the worlds of politics, diplomacy, and academia, over 600 students from Egyptian universities, representatives from the Egyptian Embassy in Berlin, and a high-level Egyptian media delegation.
 Also in attendance was Emine Demirbüken-Wegner, Mayor of Berlin’s Reinickendorf District, who praised the initiative and the university’s role in building bridges between cultures and empowering young talents.

 Prof. Mansour also highlighted Egypt’s status as the cradle of science, art, architecture, and mathematics, proudly noting its peaceful legacy and global humanitarian values.
 He emphasized that hosting this model in Berlin reflects the university’s unwavering commitment to national projects, global cultural promotion, and preparing future generations through forward-looking academic and cultural programs.